alfin3/graph-algorithms/README.md

 # data-structures-algorithms-c

+Graph algorithms and supporting data structures with generic (any type) edge weights, a hash table parameter, low memory footprint, and general C89/C90 portability across systems without conditional compilation.

-A set of generic hashing-based data structures and algorithms were implemented from first principles in straight C, providing i) potential space and speed advantages relative to the use of C++ abstractions in settings with limited memory resources, and ii) parameters for hashing and parallelism optimization across input ranges and hardware settings.
+The implementation provides i) potential space and speed advantages relative to the use of C++ abstractions in settings with limited memory resources, and ii) parameters for hashing-based optimization of graph algorithms across graph topologies and hardware settings.

 A two-step approach was used to minimize the memory space occupied and used by a program: generic programming and hashing parametrization.
-The approach reflects the perspective of the author that graph problems often reduce to hashing problems, where the topology of a graph informs an optimal hashing method.
+The approach reflects the perspective that graph problems often reduce to hashing problems, where the topology of a graph informs an optimal hashing method.

-Compilation was completed with gcc 7.5 at the -O3 optimization level under `-std=c90` (some C99 features are accepted as extensions at this time) and `-std=c99` on a 64-bit system.
-It is anticipated that with the exception of hash tables that are passed as parameter values the implementations of data structures and algorithms will not require `stdint.h` and will be portable under C90 to facilitate embedded applications.
-If `stdint.h` is unavailable, a user-defined or default hash table may be used, thereby reducing the control over C90 portability to hash tables.
-It is anticipated that the provided implementations will be compiled on lower bit systems in the near future.
+Generic division and multiplication-based hash tables are provided and are portable under C89/C90 with the only requirement that CHAR_BIT * sizeof(size_t) is greater or equal to 16 and is even.

+Compilation was completed with gcc 7.5 in a 64-bit environment with and without -m32.
 Vectorization and cache efficiency have not yet been profiled, which may result in implementation changes.
 Additional information relating to the style of the provided implementations is available at https://wiki.sei.cmu.edu/confluence/display/c/3+Recommendations.

 In each directory with a Makefile, run: